 Sometimes Bears in Mind also funds non-bear projects.
 Like this study on wolverines in Norway, between 2003-2008.
 The results of this study show that wolverines prefer the high alpine regions, but are also attracted to the area below the treeline.
 In the crossing regions between high tundra and the lower forests the wolverine can find food in abundance.
-The flocks of sheep were a favourite target, but other prey was eaten as well.
+The flocks of sheep were a favourite target, but other (wild) prey was mainly eaten.
 In areas where wolves and wolverines live together, the wolverines feed on the elk carrion the wolves leave behind.
 Wolves came back in this region in the nineties.
 Several years later the wolverines arrived.
 Evidently the wolverines switched from eating elk (carrion and hunted) and small prey (hunted), to eating elk carrion exclusively.
-Wolverines are known as big "robbers", but this varies according to the area they live in.
+Wolverines are known as scavengers, but this varies according to the area they live in.

-The analysis of the preferred habitat of wolf, lynx, bear and wolverine shows that these four species can live together without any problems.
+The analysis of the preferred habitat of wolf, lynx, bear and wolverine shows that these four species can live together.
 Each species uses the habitat in a different way.
-The wolverine prefers the higher areas while the wolf, lynx and bear are real forest dwellers.
+The wolverine prefers the higher areas while the wolf, lynx and bear are true forest dwellers.
 The lynx uses the lowest areas of the forest.
 Bears and wolves prefer to live somewhat higher up.
 Bears stay closest to the wolverines and were seen feeding on the same carcass on rare occasions.